sanketghosh/browserWithPyQt5/README.md

-# You need to install PyQt5 package first
+# You need to install PyQt5 package, copy the following command and paste it inside your terminal

 ## pip install PyQt5